1 Example programs

 Determines whether some number is inexact.

-Lookups the character that corresponds to the given integer (exact only!) in the ASCII table (if any).
+Looks up the character that corresponds to the given exact integer in the ASCII table (if any).

 Determines whether some value is an integer (exact or inexact).